 - 40-inch version doesn't have a touchscreen display

-Unlike some competitors, which limit you to a single option, Echelon Reflect Mirrors come in two sizes: 40 and 50 inches.
+Get all the benefits of your favorite studio workouts in a zero-footprint design with Echelon Reflect Smart Fitness Mirror.
+Live classes and motivational instructors offer a gym-like experience while keeping your form in check.
+The Echelon Reflect Mirrors come in two sizes: 40 and 50 inches.
 If cost is your primary concern, you can save quite a bit by sticking with the smaller mirror.
 Both mirrors stream live and on-demand fitness classes at your convenience.

 Bluetooth technology allows you to connect to the app using your smart device and earphones.
 Once you’ve chosen your class, you can follow along with your favorite instructors.